 The jump from Class B Evansville to Triple-A Milwaukee was a large one.
 Logan gave early indications of being ready for the move, getting five base hits in the season-opening three-game series.
 A month later, though, the Milwaukee Sentinel (May 25, 1948) bluntly reported, "Johnny is again playing bad ball at short.
 Logan made only four hits in the last 27 at-bats, and that isn't good enough for this league."

 The Brewers' manager in 1948 was Nick "Ol' Tomato Face" Cullop.
 "He was a good baseball man," Logan said, "but somehow he liked experienced ballplayers.
 They had Heinz Becker, the outstanding first baseman, who never made the major leagues.
-[Johnny meant that Becker never became a regular--he played in 152 games in four seasons in the big leagues.]
+[Johnny meant that Becker never became a regular--he had previously played in 152 games in four seasons in the big leagues.]
 They had Skippy Roberge and Nanny Fernandez and Damon Phillips.
 They were older and more experienced.
 The major-league rosters are only 25, so they were shipped down to Triple-A, hoping to make the majors some day.
 Unfortunately, that's where I ran into trouble--experienced ballplayers coming down, and I was an inexperienced rookie, not knowing the game, not knowing a lot of things."

 If Ol' Tomato Face didn't want Logan, someone else did.
 "They shipped me down to Dallas, Texas," Johnny recalled.
 "Mr. (Dick) Burnett, the owner, wanted a good shortstop.
-They had a bad shortstop there.
+They had a bad shortstop there."
 [For the record, he was the late Bill Serena, who moved over to third base after Logan joined the club.]

 The Dallas Daily Times Herald (June 24, 1948) reported: "GM Bobby Goff announced that the Dallas club had finally acquired Johnny Logan, young shortstop from Milwaukee.
 Goff has been working on this deal for nearly a month."